Skip to main content

 The bank account change request process requires a valid document upload to add a new account or change account and routing numbers for existing accounts.

-Valid supporting documents include:
+Valid supporting documents include the following:

-• A Void Check,
+• A void check

-• A Bank Statement.
+• A bank letter

 “Your changes have been made.